brainstem-org/brainstem_support/docs/datamodel/personal_attributes/inventories.md

 ## Permissions

 You manage permissions through the management tab, where you can assign individual users and groups access levels to an inventory.
-Inventories have four permission levels: membership (read access), change permissions, managers, and owners.
+Inventories have four permission levels: membership (read access), contributors, managers, and owners.

 Consumable stocks inherit permissions from their associated inventory.

-Visit the [permissions page] to learn more.
+Visit the [permissions page]({{"datamodel/permission}}) to learn more.

 ## Inventory API access